 Do not use AI to write the assignment for you or do your thinking.
 One of the points of college is to help you learn how to think deeply and critically about a range of topics.
 This can, at times, be frustrating or difficult.
 But this is the time to struggle through those things in an environment where your livelihood doesn't yet depend on it.
 Don't ruin that opportunity for yourself.

 Do not use AI in a way that removes your writing voice.
-You may think it sounds "better" (more professional or academic), but for those of us who read student writing all day, it's actually uninteresting and often redundant to read.
+You may think it sounds "better" (more professional or academic), but for those of us who read student writing regularly, it's actually often uninteresting and redundant to read.
 I want to hear your writing voice!

-The grading for both this class and ENGL 1181 is structured to allow you to take risks and struggle through parts of the writing process.
+The grading for ENGL 1181 is structured to allow you to take risks and struggle through parts of the writing process.
 Use these classes as an opportunity to learn in a low-risk environment so that when the stakes get higher in future classes or your eventual career, you have learned what you needed to learn.

 If you use AI to assist for any assignment in this class, you must include an AI Transparency Statement (sometimes called an AI Statement of Use) at the end of the assignment.
 See the AI Transparency Statement page for instructions and examples.